diversen/ubuntu-auto-upgrade/README.md

     cp -R config/* config-locale

 Edit SMTP settings in `config-locale/SMTP.php`.
-`DefaultTo` setting in SMTP is the email of the person who should receive mails on upgrade.
+`DefaultTo` setting in SMTP is the email address of the person who will receive emails.

-You can also edit `config-locale/App.php`. `restart` determines if server will restart are upgrade.
+You can also edit `config-locale/App.php`. `restart` determines if server will restart after upgrade.
 This will only happen if needed.
 You can also set `timezone`.

 ## Cron

+Set the script up as a cron script.
+Let et run every 5 minutes of so.
+You will need to run the script as root.

+    */5 * * * * cd /path/to/auto-update-ubuntu && php cron.php